Elections in Russia: Local self-government elections

 The two main systems of local government include Mayor–council government in which voters cast their ballot for the mayor who represents the executive branch, and another ballot for the city council.
 The other system is Council–manager government with a city manager, who is nominated by and accountable to the City Duma.

 Local mayoral elections

-Elections for mayors in Russia are direct and based on universal suffrage, and are held in a small number of cities.
-Out of the subjects' capitals, only 9 from the 85 recognized territories' capitals have direct mayoral elections.
-The execution of mayoral elections are dependent upon higher administrative authorities, and, for instance, can be cancelled by governors.
+Elections for mayors in Russia are held in a small number of cities.
+In 2018, 12% of all cities and municipalities elected their mayors, as opposed to 65% in 2006; i.e. in the span of 12 years mayoral elections were halved.
+Out of the subjects' capitals, only 9 of 83 and (as of 2023) six 'major cities' have direct mayoral elections.
+In those cities, elections for mayors are direct and based on universal suffrage.
+The executions of mayoral elections are dependent upon higher administrative authorities, and, for instance, can be cancelled by governors.